-When it comes to investing your money, there are countless brokerages and advisors to choose from today.
+When it comes to investing your money, there are countless brokerages and advisors from which to choose.

-While the fee that Personal Capital charges may be high, there are robust free tools to use.
+While the fee that Personal Capital charges may be high, they also carry some tools that are completely free to users.

-Clients can access a team of advisors that help them with making financial planning decisions.
+Clients with Personal Capital can access a team of advisors who help them make financial planning decisions.
 Those who have $200,000 and above can get at least two dedicated advisors.

 The fee depends on the balance you have, for instance, the first $1 million is charged a 0.89 percent fee while a balance up to $3 million attracts a fee of 0.79 percent.